Lyndon B. Johnson

 We have such a military force today.
 We shall maintain it.

-Yet neither great weapons nor individual courage can provide the conditions of peace.
+Yet neither great weapons nor individual courage can provide the conditions

 For two decades America has committed itself against the tyranny of